Yugoslavism: Death of Stjepan Radić

 In 1928, relations between the ruling coalition and the SDK deteriorated over accusations of unfair taxation and government corruption.
 Calls for violence against the SDK and specifically against Radić further inflamed the situation, resulting in shouting matches and physical altercations in the Assembly.
-On 20 June, after being accused of corruption in the Assembly, Račić took the floor, drew a revolver, and shot five HSS delegates – killing two and wounding three including Radić.
+On 20 June, after being accused of corruption in the Assembly, Račić took the floor, drew a revolver, and shot five HSS delegates – killing two and wounding three including himself.
 Račić turned himself in but was never tried.
 In the immediate aftermath of the shootings, 19,000 people gathered in the centre of Zagreb demanding secession from Serbia.
-In the ensuing violence, three more people were killed, 40 wounded and 180 arrested.
-The government resigned, the king offered the mandate to several people who failed or declined to form a new government before turning to Korošec.
+In the ensuing violence, 3 more people were killed, 40 wounded, and 180 arrested.
+The government resigned; the king offered the mandate to several people who failed or declined to form a new government before turning to Korošec.

 Radić died on 8 August.
-A large crowd attended his funeral and there were numerous public displays of mourning in Croatia and in Bosnia and Herzegovina.
+A large crowd attended his funeral, and there were numerous public displays of mourning in Croatia and in Bosnia and Herzegovina.
 Five days after his death, Vladko Maček was elected to lead the HSS.
 Unlike Radić, Maček dismissed the idea of a common Yugoslav nation.
 He claimed the ideology of National Oneness based on linguistic unity was insufficient to forge a single nation.
-In the immediate aftermath of the shooting, the king dismissed any possibility of federalism, but offered Radić, Pribičević, and Maček "amputation" to remove Slovenia and Croatia from the country.
+In the immediate aftermath of the shooting, the king dismissed any possibility of federalism but offered Radić, Pribićević, and Maček "amputation" to remove Slovenia and Croatia from the country.
 They declined the offer for fear that it entailed transferring parts of Croatia to expanded Serbia.
 Instead, the SDK adopted a resolution breaking off relations with Serbia-based parties and declaring they no longer recognised the Kingdom of Serbs, Croats and Slovenes – returning to advocating a republic.

 The Frankist faction of the SP saw the killings as an opportunity to tout opposition to Yugoslavism as the central issue among Croats.
-As the crisis coincided with the tenth anniversary of establishment of the kingdom, Frankist leaders Ante Pavelić and Gustav Perčec portrayed Radić as the most recent in a long line of Croatian victims who suffered at the hand of Serbs in their All Saints' Day and 5 December decennial speeches.
+As the crisis coincided with the tenth anniversary of the establishment of the kingdom, Frankist leaders Ante Pavelić and Gustav Perčec portrayed Radić as the most recent in a long line of Croatian victims who suffered at the hand of Serbs in their All Saints' Day and 5 December decennial speeches.
 Pavelić exaggerated the significance of the Frankists at the time, but there was a shift in attitude towards Serbian primacy.
 While ten years of unity and liberty were celebrated in Serbia, the decennial was spoken of as ten bloody years in the former Habsburg lands of the South Slavic kingdom.